yegor256/blog/_posts/2023/aug/2023-08-01-method-overloading.md

 tags: oop java
 description: |
-  While method overloading is purported to enhance readability, it actually tends to diminish it.
+  While method overloading is purported to enhance readability, it actually tends to diminish it and introduce bugs.
 keywords:
   - method overloading
   - function overloading